dbousfie/paragraph-marker/README.md

 ### 2. Replace the Grading Criteria

-Edit `syllabus.txt` with your rubric.
+Edit `syllabus.md` with your rubric.

 ### 3. Deploy to Deno